mikerae/logging-in-game/README.md

 A set of adjacent tiles was generated and this will be used to set relevant event listeners.
 This improved performance.
 ### Next Tile Eventlisteners In Actions Menu are not yet corresponding to new current tile
 #### Status: Resolved
-The code for removing event LIstners is faulty.
-All event listeners are still active, inculidng hover and unhover Lumberjackie. https://stackoverflow.com/questions/10444077/javascript-removeeventlistener-not-working was used.
+The code for removing event Listeners is faulty.
+All event listeners are still active, including hover and unhover Lumberjackie. https://stackoverflow.com/questions/10444077/javascript-removeeventlistener-not-working was used.
-Using an anonymous function call with an event listener made it impssible to remove an event Listener later.
+Using an anonymous function call with an event listener made it impossible to remove an event Listener later.
 Changing the method of calling a function as per the stack overflow solved the issue for hoverLumberJackie, unhoverLumberJackie.
-The move from tile to tile now dispalalys the correct curent tile Actions Menu list.
+The move from tile to tile now displays the correct current tile Actions Menu list.
 However, I have not yet been able to structure the call to move() or the setActionEventListeners() in a similar way without error.
 => find a way to use a named function for the addEventListener and removeEventListener calls.
 ### move is called() when the CurrentTileId tile is clicked again